 top of page

-Women, Authority and Childbirth (1 Timothy 2)
+Women, Authority and Fear in Childbirth (1 Timothy 2)

 1 Timothy 2: Stop Arguing and Showing off, Let a Women Learn, Comfort her